eisejuaz/codewars/README.md

-7 katas a week means 1 kata a day meaning 365-366 katas a year meaning some training.
+7 katas a week mean 1 kata a day meaning 365-366 katas a year meaning some training.